Mu2011/JWT-Tokens/README.md

 # JWT Tokens, Refresh Tokens, and Role Management in ASP.NET Core API
-This project implements user authentication and role-based authorization in an ASP.NET Core API using JWT and refresh tokens.
-It supports secure user signup, login, token refresh, and role management for controlling access to API endpoints, following best practices for security and scalability.

 This project demonstrates how to implement user authentication and authorization using **JWT tokens**, **Refresh tokens**, and **Role management** in an ASP.NET Core API.
 It includes functionalities for **user signup**, **login**, and **role-based access control**.